pspdev/pspdev.github.io/basic_programs.md

 > This is a simple Hello World program for the PSP.

-Click on the details below to see the code and how to build it.
+Click on view source below to see the code and how to build it.

 <details markdown="1">